Hill30/amq-tests/README.md

 ## The Environmnet

+The ActiveMQ instance is run on a box with 4 CPU with 1GB allocated for JVM OS Windows 7 64 bit

 The broker used in testing is ActiveMQ 5.12 snapshot 179.

 The configuration is out of the box with the following changes: